ssugar/azureAlerts/README.md

     Get-AzureAlert

-This returns a listing of all alert rules configured in the current subscription, Required Parameters:
+This returns a listing of all alert rules configured in the current subscription.

+Required Parameters:
  -None

  Optional Parameters:
  -None